amirsabahi/docker-cli-cheatsheet/README.md

 docker image prune -f `Remove all images not used by containers `

-docker buildx prune -f `REmove build-cache`
+docker buildx prune -f `Remove build-cache`

 ### Building Containers